olmallet81/GALGO-2.0/README.md

 # Template class GeneticAlgorithm

-This is the main class you need to instantiate to run a genetic algorithm, declared and defined in the header GeneticAlgorithm.hpp.
+This is the main class you need to instantiate to run a genetic algorithm, declared and defined within the namespace galgo in the header GeneticAlgorithm.hpp.

 ```C++
 template <typename T, int N = 16>